lambdaclass/mina_bridge/README.md

     In the `.env` file, set `STATE_SETTLEMENT_ETH_ADDR` and `ACCOUNT_VALIDATION_ETH_ADDR` to the corresponding deployed contract addresses.

-3. Submit a Mina state proof to verify (**NOTE:** Because of the Aligned minimum batch size, you may need to submit two proofs to make Aligned Devnet verify them):
+3. Submit a Mina state proof to verify:

     - Run `make submit_devnet_state` if you are using Mina Devnet or `make submit_mainnet_state` if you are using Mina Mainnet.

-4. Submit an account to verify (**NOTE:** Because of the Aligned minimum batch size, you may need to submit two proofs to make Aligned Devnet verify them):
+4. Submit an account to verify:

     ```sh
     make submit_account PUBLIC_KEY=<string> STATE_HASH=<string>